emilydong001/DH110/Assignments/Assignment01.md

   <img src="../Images/csc-homepage.PNG" alt="CSC homepage" width="500px"/>
 </p>

 * I was able to find it under "Upcoming Events" at the bottom of the homepage, where users are unlikely to scroll to.
-Even then, the information was elusive - the carousel constantly autorotates through random images/pdf's of different events, and the only way to navigate through them is through the left and right arrow keys.
+Even then, the information was elusive - the carousel constantly autorotates through random images/pdfs of different events, and the only way to navigate through them is through the left and right arrow keys.
 Furthermore, although there is an Events category under "More" in the top navigation menu, it is not clickable.
 (3)

 <p align="center">
   <img src="../Images/upcoming-events-2.PNG" alt="Upcoming Events carousel with free vaccine event information" width="500px"/>
 </p>

 > *Recommendation: Because these free events are an integral part of CSC services, it makes sense to put a working Events link in the top navigation menu.
-On the Events page, separate upcaming events from past events.
+On the Events page, separate upcoming events from past events.
 If possible, provide the information directly on the page rather than in image or pdf format so that users don't have to open another tab or window to view the information.
 Organize events by category, clearly provide dates and times, show relevant pictures.*

 #### 8. Aesthetics and Minimalist Design
-* Throughout the website, we see an unappealing interface due to incorrect placement of features, inconsistent fonts, colors, and other design aspects, low-quality images, cluttered and conflicting elements, and web develepor mistakes.
+* Throughout the website, we see an unappealing interface due to incorrect placement of features, inconsistent fonts, colors, and other design aspects, low-quality images, cluttered and conflicting elements, and web developer mistakes.
 Altogether, the website is confusing for any user and lowers the credibility of the organization.
 The Community Health Center homepage, in particular, demonstrates this well.
 (3)

 ![CSC Community Health Center homepage](../Images/community-health-center-homepage.PNG)